Decipher (novel): Reception

-Critical reception to Deciper has been mixed.
+Critical reception to Decipher has been mixed.
 Kirkus Reviews praised the book, calling it a "Spellbinding mainstream science-fiction spectacular".
 Publishers Weekly wrote "The often ludicrous dialogue and the ham-fisted handling of human relations and motivations, however, make for an unfocused novel, one patched together like Frankenstein, with every stitching line, every unnatural feature, unblushingly exposed to the most casual glance."
 Nick Barrett of Blogcritics.org criticized the book's stereotypical characters, but that "Stel's sense of humour invariably steps in each time he goes right over the top."

 The reviewer for The Philadelphia Inquirer was favorable, noting that it would make for a good film.